 Growing bigger through a process called molting, they shed their external shell as well claws and grow a new one.

-3) Bow-head Whales – The Queen of the Sea
+3. Bowhead Whales – The Queen of the Sea

-Speculations are rife when it comes to Bow-head Whale long life span.
-Scientists are of view that the cold artic waters and unavailability of sufficient food has enabled a strong mechanism; to keep the body warm, build fat storage as well as body mass which just defies aging for as long as 200 years.
+Some scientists believe that the cold arctic waters and unavailability of sufficient food have enabled a strong mechanism; to keep the body warm, build fat storage and body mass, which defies aging for as long as 200 years.

-4) Ming the Clam
+4. Ming the Clam

-These species can be found in shallow, fresh and salt waters most of the time.
+These species can be found in shallow, fresh, and salt waters most of the time.
 These filter feeders survive by drawing water for breathing and feeding while burying their strong feet in the sand.

-The formation of rings on the outer shell reveal a lot of information about the ocean environment and that is exactly what scientists are trying to decode.
-As of now there isn’t light on how the clams defy aging.
+The formation of rings on the outer shell reveals a lot of information about the ocean environment, which is exactly what scientists are trying to decode.
+As of now, there isn’t light on how the clams defy aging.

-ImgCredits – nationalgeographic
+ImgCredits – nationalgeographic.com

-5) Glass Sponges
+5. Glass Sponges

 When it comes to standing with head held high at the first spot with the longest life-span, glass sponges swim their way to spot number one.

-Scientifically known as Scolymastra joubini belonging to family Rossellidae, this species is commonly known as Hexactinellid sponge or Glass sponge.
-A cup shaped structure with central cavity; its outer skeletal structure is made of either four or six silica spicules.
+Scientifically known as Scolymastra joubini belonging to the family Rossellidae, this species is commonly known as Hexactinellid sponge or Glass sponge.
+A cup-shaped structure with a central cavity; its outer skeletal structure comprises either four or six silica spicules.

-Well we wish humans should really pray for their long life if we wish for a carbon free future.
+Well, we wish humans should really pray for their long life if we wish for a carbon-free future.

-ImgCredits – pinterest
+ImgCredits – Pinterest.com